Promising stellarator principle

-The goal of the optimized Wendelstein 7-X stellarator is to demonstrate effective confinement of particles and energy in the fusion plasma with as few currents in the plasma as possible.
-An important building block in achieving this goal is the controlled extraction of energy and particles at the plasma boundary in order to ensure the integrity of the wall and the purity of the plasma necessary for sufficient energy generation.
-Investigating plasma-wall interactions is thus an important element of the research programme at Wendelstein 7-X.
+The goal of the optimized Wendelstein 7-X stellarator is to demonstrate the good confinement of particles and energy in the fusion plasma.
+An important building block for this is the controlled decoupling of energy and particles in the edge region.
+The investigation of plasma-wall interactions is therefore an important element of the research program at Wendelstein 7-X.

 The Jülich programme

-Jülich has already played a part in the experimental setup in Greifswald by developing a superconducting bus system for coil feeding, and will now contribute its core competence in the areas of plasma-wall interactions and materials by developing diagnostics and simulation methods in preparation for its own research programme at Wendelstein 7-X. Jülich is also developing a high-frequency heating system for the plasma together with Belgian partners.
+Jülich has already played a part in the experimental setup in Greifswald by developing a superconducting bus system for coil feeding, and now contributes core competence in the areas of plasma-wall interactions and materials by developing diagnostics and simulation methods.
+Jülich is also developing a high-frequency heating system for the plasma together with Belgian partners.

 Plasma-wall interactions in the three-dimensional boundary layer

-Jülich is developing a range of special diagnostics for a suitable method of observing the processes in the plasma boundary layer.
-For example, a gas inlet that can be controlled precisely will be used to direct helium into the plasma boundary layer.
-Local plasma parameters can be obtained by observing the light formed through the interactions with the fusion plasma.
-A fast manipulator that can be fitted with suitable measuring heads will also be installed on the propagation path of the gas introduced into the plasma in order to measure density, temperature, fluctuations, and magnetic field structure directly within the plasma boundary layer.
-The manipulator can also be used to expose materials to the plasma for longer periods of time and then to analyse them immediately afterwards in order to study erosion and deposition processes.
-Multiple spectroscopic observation systems will make it possible to measure the temperature, density, and impurity content of the plasma.
-Using a special method developed at Jülich, local plasma structures and their motion will be investigated based on the reflection of microwaves.
-Jülich has also made diagnostics tested at TEXTOR available for the plasma centre in Wendelstein 7-X. In a later phase, laser-based analysis techniques for the wall will further our understanding of deposition processes.
+A number of special diagnostics are being developed at Jülich for suitable observation of the processes in the plasma boundary layer.
+Among other things, helium is introduced selectively into the plasma boundary layer via a precisely controllable gas inlet.
+Local plasma parameters can be obtained from observation of the light produced by the interactions with the fusion plasma.
+A fast-moving manipulator was also installed on the propagation path of the gas injected into the plasma, which can be equipped with suitable measuring heads to briefly measure density, temperature and fluctuations as well as the magnetic field structure directly in the plasma boundary layer.
+The manipulator can also be used to expose materials to the plasma over a longer period of time and to analyze them directly afterwards in order to investigate erosion and deposition processes.
+A special Jülich method will be used to study local plasma structures and their motion from the reflection of microwaves.
+In a later phase, laser-based analysis methods for the wall will contribute to the understanding of deposition processes.

-Jülich's experiments at Wendelstein 7-X are complemented by theoretical contributions.
-By developing and applying suitable simulation models for the plasma boundary layer, we play a role in interpreting the measurement results and thus contribute to an overall understanding of the processes in the plasma.
+The Jülich experimental program at Wendelstein 7-X is complemented by contributions to theory.
+The development of suitable simulation models for the plasma boundary layer and their application contribute to the interpretation of the measurement results and to the overall understanding of the processes in the plasma.